 - Avoid covering original materials with new materials. - Strip and repaint original painted surfaces; identify causes of paint film peeling and blistering prior to repainting. - Retain fascia detailing (e.g. verge boards or pressed metal); replace deteriorated wood with new wood cut to replicate the original. - Eaves troughs and down spouts are recommended to be installed for the control and diversion of roof water run-off.
-Eaves troughs and down spouts should be discreet in appearance. - Down spouts should be directed away from the building and away from pedestrian areas. - Refer to the "Alterations" section of these guidelines for contemplated alterations to roofs.
+Eaves troughs and down spouts should be discreet in appearance and connected to the municipal stormwater system, where possible. - Down spouts should be directed away from the building and away from pedestrian areas. - Refer to the "Alterations" section of these guidelines for contemplated alterations to roofs.